Scot Marken, Founder & CEO

 In addition to his extensive professional experience with disabilities and mental health, Scot has lived experience as a family member of individuals with autism, anxiety, ADHD, depression, and learning differences.

-Scot is the proud dad of a college freshman and high school senior in the midst of attending and applying to college respectively in the age of COVID.
+Scot is the proud dad of a college student and high school senior in the midst of attending and applying to college respectively in the age of COVID.

 Scot has a B.A. from Duke University.
 For numerous years, he volunteered as an interviewer for Duke’s Alumni Admissions Program.